 I don't know what my next move is going to be.
 How much suffering is enough suffering?
 Will I continue to just do nothing?
 I wish I had more willingness.
 I wish that I could say, for all those who suffer from their own food issues, that I have found the way out—the forever cure—and this is it.
 The question of how to live is not easy.
 Often the answers we come up with are conflicting, or we cling to that which hurts us, because it's scary to imagine letting go.
 Maybe tomorrow I will begin to make peace with food, my body, and the spirit of nature itself.
 I can't say that I am there yet.

-If you are struggling with an eating disorder, contact the National Eating Disorders Association.
+If you are struggling with an eating disorder, contact the Frisk & Fri, National center for eating disorders.